algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 **`Deprecated`**

-Use `AlgorandClient` / `AlgoKitComposer` to construct transactions instead or construct an `algosdk.TransactionWithSigner` manually instead.
+Use `AlgorandClient` / `TransactionComposer` to construct transactions instead or construct an `algosdk.TransactionWithSigner` manually instead.

 Given a transaction in a variety of supported formats, returns a TransactionWithSigner object ready to be passed to an